-The Campus Bus System operates during fall, winter and spring terms to provide transportation between campus housing units, academic buildings, commuter parking areas, and other facilities.
+The Campus Bus System operates during fall and spring semesters to provide transportation between campus housing units, academic buildings, commuter parking areas, and other facilities.
 Persons wishing to use this service may do so by purchasing a bus pass or individual bus tickets.
-Bus passes may be purchased each term or for the entire year.
+Bus passes may be purchased each semester or for the entire year.

 - a.
 Bus Passes.
 Regular bus passes entitle the holder to unlimited use on all routes of the Campus Bus System.
 Commuter bus passes are valid only on the commuter route.
 Services are published in bus schedules available on buses and wherever passes are sold.
-New passes are available each term or may be bought annually.
-Passes may be purchased at early registration, the MSU Union, the MSU Bookstore, all residence halls, and the University Apartments Office.
+New passes are available each semester or may be bought annually.
+Passes may be purchased at the MSU Union, the MSU Bookstore, all residence halls, and the University Apartments Office.
 Persons with specific questions regarding bus pass purchases may contact the Campus Bus System, 353-5280. - b.
 Bus Tickets.
 Individual bus tickets are available for those who prefer to purchase rides one at a time.
 Tickets may be used on any route, at any time.
-The bus transfer system allows change of busses without payment of an additional fare when more than one route is necessary to reach a desired destination.
-Tickets may be purchased at the International Center Bookstore, MSU Union Store, the University Apartments Office, MSU Library, and all residence halls. - c.
+The bus transfer system allows change of buses without payment of an additional fare when more than one route is necessary to reach a desired destination.
+Tickets may be purchased at the MSU Bookstore (International Center), MSU Union Store, the University Apartments Office, MSU Library, all residence halls, and Student Book Store (off campus). - c.
 Conditions of Use.
-Bus passes are non-transferable and must be affixed directly to a picture identification card in order to be valid.
-Misuse of passes will result in (1) refusal of services; (2) confiscation of pass; (3) disciplinary action as outlined in Academic Freedom for Students at Michigan State University; or (4) a combination of all three. - (1) Lost or Stolen Passes-Students are responsible for their passes, which, if lost or stolen, may be replaced by purchasing a new pass at the regular price.
-(After mid-term, passes may be replaced at a pro-rated reduced price upon showing proof of purchase of the original pass.)
-Problems or questions which arise concerning lost or stolen passes, damaged passes, pass refunds and exchanges, lost and found property, etc., should be directed to the Campus Bus System, 353-5280. - (2) Forged Passes-Any allegedly forged pass will be confiscated and turned over to the Department of Public Safety for possible prosecution.
+Bus passes are non-transferable and must be affixed directly to the front of a picture identification card in order to be valid.
+Misuse of passes will result in (1) refusal of services; (2) confiscation of pass; (3) disciplinary action as outlined in Academic Freedom for Students at Michigan State University; or (4) a combination of all three.

+- (1) Lost or Stolen Passes-Students are responsible for their passes, which, if lost or stolen, may be replaced by purchasing a new pass at the regular price.
+(After review of circumstances, passes may be replaced at a pro-rated reduced price upon showing proof of purchase of the original pass.)
+Problems or questions which arise concerning lost or stolen passes, damaged passes, pass refunds and exchanges, lost and found property, etc., should be directed to the Campus Bus System, 353-5280. - (2) Forged Passes-Any allegedly forged pass will be confiscated for disciplinary action up to and including referral to the Department of Public Safety for possible prosecution.

--Automotive Services, after consultation with the Office of the Vice President for Student Affairs and Services -July 6, 1977 -Revised July, 1983
+-Automotive Services, after consultation with the Office of the Vice President for Student Affairs and Services

+-July 6, 1977

+-Revised July, 1983; July, 1991, June 1992